Tips for Socializing Your Kitten with People & Other Pets

-Before your kitten comes to live with you, she will have been interacting with her mother, the other kittens in her litter and probably several different people.
+Before your kitten comes to live with you, they will have been interacting with their mother, the other kittens in the litter and probably several different people.

 Be wary of choosing a kitten that has had little human contact, such as a kitten that has been raised in a shed or pen far from the house.
 Kittens need to get used to being handled by people very early on, preferably by several people so they don't just learn to accept a single caregiver.
 They also need to become accustomed to the sights, smells and sounds of everyday life.

-Your kitten will probably move into your home when she's about eight to 12 weeks of age.
-Assuming she's already had lots of human contact, it shouldn't be too difficult for you to reinforce all the good work and help her grow into a friendly, happy, confident cat.
+Your kitten will probably move into your home when they're about eight to 12 weeks of age.
+Assuming they've already had lots of human contact, it shouldn't be too difficult for you to reinforce all the good work and help them grow into a friendly, happy, confident cat.

-When your kitten first arrives home with you, remember it can all be a bit overwhelming for her.
-Take her to a quiet, safe place and show her where her bowls and litter boxes are.
-Give her lots of love and reassurance and pet her gently, talking to her in a soft, calm voice.
-Playing is also a great way to socialize your kitten and form a bond with her early on in your relationship.
+When your kitten first arrives home with you, remember it can all be a bit overwhelming for them.
+Take them to a quiet, safe place and show them where the bowls and litter boxes are.
+Give them lots of love and reassurance and pet them gently, talking to them in a soft, calm voice.
+Playing is also a great way to socialize your kitten and form a bond with them early on in your relationship.